ArtRegistryConsortium/arc-creator-core-solidity/README.md

 - `ARTFactoryLib.sol`: Library with utility functions for the factory and manager.
 - `ARTTokenLib.sol`: Library with utility functions for the token contracts.
 - `ARTPermissions.sol`: Library defining the role-based access control system.

+### Recent Changes

+- **Royalty Permission Restrictions**: Modified the permission model to only allow Full Admins, Contract Owners (Artists), and Legacy Protectors to set or modify royalties.
+Previously, Minters, Full Editors, and Partial Editors (with token permission) could also set royalties.

 ## Development